Mac OS 9: Mac OS 9 and the Classic Environment

 PowerPC versions of Mac OS X prior to 10.5 Leopard include a compatibility layer called Classic, enabling users to run applications and hardware requiring Mac OS 9 from within OS X. This is achieved through running Mac OS 9 without access to its Finder inside OS X. This requires Mac OS 9 to be installed on the machine, even though most Macs that can run the Classic environment are not necessarily able to boot into Mac OS 9 natively.
 Some Mac OS 9 applications do not run well in Classic; they demonstrate screen redraw problems and lagging performance.
-In addition, some drivers and other software which directly interact with the hardware fail to work properly.
+In addition, some drivers and other pieces of software which directly interact with the hardware fail to work properly.

 In May 2002, at Apple's Worldwide Developers Conference in San Jose, California, Steve Jobs, accompanied by a coffin, held a mock funeral to announce that Apple had stopped the development of Mac OS 9.
 The final version of Mac OS 9 and the "classic" Mac OS was Mac OS 9.2.2, released in December 2001.

 In June 2005, Jobs announced that the Macintosh platform would be transitioning to Intel x86 microprocessors.
 Developer documentation of the Rosetta PowerPC emulation layer revealed that applications written for Mac OS 8 or 9 would not run on x86-based Macs.
-The Classic Environment remains in the PowerPC version of 10.4 Tiger; however, x86 versions of OS X and the PowerPC version of 10.5 Leopard do not support the Classic environment.
+The Classic Environment remains in the PowerPC version of 10.4 Tiger, but x86 versions of OS X and the PowerPC version of 10.5 Leopard do not support the Classic environment.

 Mac OS 9 can be emulated by using SheepShaver, a PowerPC emulator available on multiple operating systems.
 It can be run on any machine with a supported CPU platform, including Intel-based Macs.
 Initially, it required an actual PowerPC processor present in the machine it was running on similar to a hypervisor, but support for x86 platforms was added at a later date.
 SheepShaver cannot run Mac OS versions newer than 9.0.4, however, as it does not have support for a memory management unit.
 The PearPC PowerPC emulator does not support Mac OS 9.
 QEMU has experimental support for running Mac OS 9 using PowerPC G4 emulation.